charlesthomas/charlesthomas.github.io/content/post/Automating-Docs-by-Abusing-GitHub-Repo-Topics.md

 It eventually occurred to me that I could give every home lab micro service repo the `homelab` topic, and then also give another for categorization.
 Since adding tags is supported by `gh` I could do this easily through a bash loop, and I wouldn't have to worry about updating their `.homelab-template.yaml` config.

 One thing that's already in the homelab-template is a category for [homepage](https://gethomepage.dev).
-Anything in my with a web UI shows up in my `homepage` dashboard.
+Anything in my k3s cluster with a web UI shows up in my `homepage` dashboard.
  I used those categories as a jumping off point.
  Additionally, I had tried to keep the `README` up to date manually at some point, and had categorized those things as well.